Please see my LinkedIn for more content and updates!

-Hi, my name is Jordan Juarez and I am a recent graduate of USC.
-I obtained a Bachelor of Science in Neuroscience in May of 2017 and am currently pursuing a Master of Science in Global Medicine at the Keck School of Medicine.
+Hi, my name is Jordan Juarez and I am a recent graduate of USC, obtaining a B.S. in Neuroscience and a M.S. in Global Medicine.
 I joined the Image Understanding Laboratory during the Fall of 2013 and was primarily focused on understanding the intricacies of both facial and object recognition.